stevenpstansberry/stevenpstansberry/README.md

   An AI-powered aquarium management app built with React, Go microservices, and GPT-4, running on a scalable Kubernetes and AWS infrastructure.
 Users can manage aquariums, log water data, and track fish and plants.
 GPT-4 provides personalized advice based on tank details, answering questions like "What fish can I add to my current setup?"
 Database powered by Postgres.
-Currently working on implementing automating water parameter intake via sensors (DS18B20 for water and Gravity: Analog pH Sensor/Meter Kit V2 for pH) handled by an Arduino microcontroller and uploaded to the cloud via AWS IoT
+Currently working on implementing automating water parameter intake via sensors (DS18B20 for water and Gravity: Analog pH Sensor/Meter Kit V2 for pH) handled by an Arduino microcontroller and uploaded to the cloud via AWS IoT.
 ---

 **Fit Graph Pro** 💪📊 [Code](https://github.com/stevenpstansberry/fit-graph-pro)